libp2p/docs/content/concepts/peer-id.md

 As with other multiaddrs, a `/p2p` address can be encapsulated into another multiaddr to compose into a new multiaddr.
-For example, I can combine above with a [transport](/concepts/transport/) address `/ip4/7.7.7.7/tcp/4242` to produce this very useful address:
+For example, I can combine the above with a [transport](/concepts/transport/) address `/ip4/7.7.7.7/tcp/4242` to produce this very useful address:

 ```
 /ip4/7.7.7.7/tcp/4242/p2p/QmYyQSo1c1Ym7orWxLYvCrM2EmxFTANf8wXmmE7DWjhx5N